mmurdoch/datasift/Readme.md

 # Driving Question
 Marvel wants to serve its customers better.
-To achieve this they want to understand which of their well known characters are most popular and to check whether the number of comics and stories available for those characters are in-line with this popularity.
+To achieve this they want to understand which of their characters are most popular.

 # Notes
 ## Feeds